How to Buy Canva Stock Before Its IPO

 Hiive is a marketplace where accredited investors can buy shares of high-growth, VC-backed startups and private companies, including Stripe, OpenAI, and Canva:

-On Hiive, sellers (which include employees, venture capitalists, and angel investors) can list their shares and set their own asking prices.
+On Hiive, sellers (including employees, venture capitalists, and angel investors) list their shares and set their own asking prices.
 Buyers can either accept the asking prices or place bids and negotiate directly with the sellers.

 After a successful transaction, the seller pays the fees (there are no fees for buying) and the shares are transferred to the buyer.